dreamcatcher-tech/network/Inbox/2025-03-12 1519 message queues for artifact.md

 The piece that's the same with the live streaming design is the multiple regions can connect together to have a single relay which allows the requester to be in a totally different region to the workers and still receive streaming updates from them all, going through a central interface.

+The point of making it the same, is that if a million witnesses want to see, then we should still only require each worker to stream a single version of what they're doing, and the broadcast system takes care of the rest using webrtc relays or something.

+Its almost like holding a mapping of jobs to machines, so that any witnesses can lookup or be notified who is running their job, and can watch the execution of it.